Components

 Rural Economic Development Grants

-The Rural Economic Development (RED) Grants offered up to $200,000 as a co-contribution grant to strengthen primary production sectors and bolster rural communities.
+The Rural Economic Development (RED) Grants offers up to $200,000 as a co-contribution grant to strengthen primary production sectors and bolster rural communities.

 Factory workers processing avocados